 Virtual Node feature changes: Virtual Node feature level changes include items such as enhancements or the addition of new functionality to the Virtual Node Administration Portal (VNAP).

+Existing Exchange Network governance bodies (e.g. Network Technology Group) can be used to solicit and collect user input and joint decision-making on feature changes for the Virtual Node.
+This will ensure that users have an open forum for discussion and a stake in the management of the VN as a shared central service.

 Virtual Node implementers will receive prior notification of upcoming releases and changes related to the VNAP.

 Virtual Node implementers will use the time afforded during the deployment of these changes to the Virtual Node development and testing regions to train impacted users.